Refatting Rate of Human Hair Lipids After Exposure to Selenium Disulfide Detergents

 TLDR Selenium disulphide detergents increase hair oiliness by boosting some lipids and reducing fatty acids.

-The study investigated the effects of two selenium disulphide-containing detergents on the refatting rate of human hair.
+The study examined the effects of two selenium disulphide-containing detergents on the refatting rate of human hair.
 Both detergents, one with a hard base and the other with a soft base, led to a significant increase in triglyceride levels (∼160%), wax esters (∼30%), and squalene (∼20%), while fatty acids decreased by ∼20%.
 Cholesterol and polar lipid levels remained unchanged.
-These results suggest increased sebum production and reduced lipolytic activity in the scalp, with no significant differences observed between the effects of the two detergents.
+These results suggested an increase in sebum production and a decrease in lipolytic activity in the scalp.
+No significant differences were observed between the effects of the two detergents.

 Discuss this study in the Community →